Wyndcliffe

 A. Finck & Son's Brewery, circa 1870.

-Wyndcliffe is the ruin of a historic mansion near Rhinebeck in Dutchess County, New York.
+Wyndcliffe is an historic mansion near Rhinebeck in Dutchess County, New York.
 The records at the Library of Congress state that the brick mansion was originally named Rhinecliff and constructed in 1853 in the Norman style.
 The mansion was built for New York City socialite Elizabeth Schermerhorn Jones (1810-1876) as a weekend and summer residence.
 The design is attributed to local architect George Veitch.
 A master mason, John Byrd, executed the highly varied ornamental brickwork using only rectangular and few molded bricks.
+After decades of abandonment and neglect the mansion had become a dilapidated property.

 Writer Edith Wharton was a frequent childhood visitor; it influenced her 1929 novel Hudson River Bracketed.
 Wharton called the house "Rhinecliff" (after the nearby hamlet of Rhinecliff) in her 1933 memoirs A Backwards Glance; contrary to popular rumor, the hamlet was not named after the house.
 The phrase "keeping up with the Joneses" is thought to originate from the lavish balls that Jones threw at Wyndclyffe.